OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/configuration.md

 - `localBytecodeHash` is the SHA256 hash of the bytecode, including any Solidity library placeholders
 - `deployedBytecodeHash` is the SHA256 hash of the bytecode, with all Solidity library placeholders replaced by their corresponding addresses
 - `types` keeps track of all the types used in the contract or its ancestors, from basic types like `uint256` to custom `struct`s
-- `storage` tracks the storage layout of the linearized contract, referencing the types defined in the `types` section, and is used for verifying that any storage layuot changes between subsequent versions are compatible
+- `storage` tracks the storage layout of the linearized contract, referencing the types defined in the `types` section, and is used for verifying that any storage layout changes between subsequent versions are compatible
 - `warnings` tracks any existing warnings for the contract, such as whether it has a constructor or `selfdestruct` operations

 Any Solidity libraries used by the project's contracts are tracked in the `solidityLibs` node, which has the same structure as the `contracts` item.